Relationships with Society

 Donations to Child Welfare Facilities

-Since 2006, proceeds from fundraising activities and charity bazaars conducted at culture festivals held at our head office, Matsumoto Plant, Shiojiri Plant, and Nutritional Business Center have been donated to the child welfare facility.
-These donations also include proceeds from organic compost, a recycled organic fertilizer made using fermented food waste from the employee cafeteria, sold at the school festival.
+Since 1978 to 1980 and continuously from 1996, proceeds from fundraising activities and charity bazaars conducted at culture festivals held at our head office, Matsumoto Plant, Shiojiri Plant, and Nutritional Business Center have been donated to the child welfare facility.
+These donations also include proceeds from organic compost, a recycled organic fertilizer made using fermented food waste from the employee cafeteria, sold at the culture festival.

 Ecocap Movement